chelseybeck/etl_solution/README.md

 As soon as this solution is complete and fully tested, I can provide access to anyone at Machina Labs who wishes to upload a file, trigger the process, and retrieve the results.

 I'm also happy to grant viewer access to BigQuery and Composer to view the tables and workflows (provide gmail address).

+# Future Improvements
+- Automate pipeline so that when a file is uploaded to the repo inside of the OUT directory, it syncs to a GCS bucket